project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/04-generate-preview.md

 ## 4.4 Preview Configuration Example

-With the **Prey Predator 7** model, start by checking that the static background species is visible.
+With the same model, start by checking that the static background species is visible.
 Here, only the vegetation grid is clearly displayed in the Unity preview.